singnet/dev-portal/tutorials/opencog-service.md

 # Hero section
 title: How to Write an OpenCog Service to SingularityNET
-description: This is an example page that you can use as a base for when adding new content.
+description: Getting started with OpenCog for your AI Service

 # extralink box
 extralink:
     title: All Docs
-    title_url: '/docs'
+    title_url: '/docs/all'
     external_url: false
     description: Find an overview of our full documentation here.